-As you read this manual, you will find information that is preceded by a NOTICE: symbol.
-This information is intended to help you avoid damage to your Honda, other property, or the environment.
+This vehicle is equipped with one or more recording devices commonly referred to as event data recorders or sensing and diagnostic modules.
 Your safety, and the safety of others, is very important.
 And operating this vehicle safely is an important responsibility.